Welcome to the Strategy for Mobile Optimization series in which we share all on mobile! This is part 2 of the series.

 Mashable receives a lot of traffic via social sharing.
 A significant portion of that traffic is made up of mobile visitors who come to the site looking for specific information.
 To ensure they’re able to easily find the content, Mashable offers a search function at the top right of the screen.
 Mashable’s search function is easy to spot — make sure yours is too!

-It doesn’t require much effort — share buttons like ours are easy to install, highly customizable, and most importantly, mobile-friendly.
+It doesn’t require much effort — share buttons (and follow buttons) like ours are easy to install, highly customizable, and most importantly, mobile-friendly.

 Remember: you’re aiming for a smooth, intuitive navigation to enhance visitors’ experience.
 With our social share buttons you can tailor them to look seamless across all mobile devices.